4d/docs/website/translated_docs/es/FormObjects/listbox_overview.md

 ![](assets/en/FormObjects/listbox_column_objectArray_config.png)

 Standard properties related to coordinates, size, and style are available for object columns.
 You can define them using the Property list, or by programming the style, font color, background color and visibility for each row of an object-type list box column.
-These types of columns can also be hidden.
+Estos tipos de columnas también se pueden ocultar.

 However, the Data Source theme is not available for object-type list box columns.
 In fact, the contents of each column cell are based on attributes found in the corresponding element of the object array.
 Each array element can define: